-In a typical school year, NYCACS convenes a Human Rights Committee (HRC) two times per year.
-It consists of individuals from a variety of fields: a doctor, an attorney, an educator from another school, a journalist, and the parent of a child with autism who does not attend NYCACS.
+In a typical school year, NYCACS EH convenes a Human Rights Committee (HRC) two times per year.
+It consists of individuals from a variety of fields.
 Over the year, all Behavior Intervention Plans (BIPs) with any restrictive component (e.g., time out, response cost) are reviewed by the HRC.
 For each, a history of challenging behavior is provided, as well as results from assessments, baseline data, and a rationale for the current BIP.
 Details of the BIP are reviewed along with data collected to date.
 HRC members are given the opportunity to discuss and seek clarification on any aspects of the plan.
 Then they are asked a series of questions.
 The number of yes responses to the question, "Is there evidence of parental consent?" is divided by the total number of plans reviewed to determine a percentage of plans with parental consent.